adamwett-parks/obsidian/wett/roundtable 2025-07-07.md

 	- **Philosophy**
 		- Phase 1 is expected to be completed and polished before beginning work on Phase 2
 		- All Phase 1 objectives are mandatory, while teams can chose what & how much of Phase 2 they'd like to work on
-		- Phase 1 is easier and more concrete
+		- Phase 1 is easier, concrete, straightforward, highly guided

-This Week
+		- Phase 2 composed of more "exploratory" goals

+*This Week*
 - SDC
 	- Continue migrating endpoints piecemeal
 	- Begin migrating some components
 	- Utilize Jira items to stay organized
+- V2
+	- Open to work with others on their V2 goals